Mental Health

 Katie Deal

-Six companies operated by specialty contractor giant Quanta Services are now using an Australian suicide prevention approach—called MATES, and based on building connections among employees—as part of a pilot to adapt the program to North American workplaces.
+Six companies operated by specialty contractor giant Quanta Services are now using an Australian suicide prevention approach—called MATES, that is based on building connections among employees—as part of a pilot to adapt the program to North American workplaces.

 The MATES North America pilot program, which Quanta initiated, has been several years in the making.